-While our flagship program is Combat Paper NJ, our mission is not for veteran artists or veteran art projects alone.
+Our mission is not for veteran artists or veteran art projects alone.
 We seek to connect many different communities together.
-Combat Paper NJ is a role model for art-making as community and is a successful social arts business model.
+Combat Paper NJ's old mission is a role model for art-making as community and is a successful social arts business model.

 The Frontline Arts connective social arts practice can redefine safe space, promote trans-disciplinary collaboration, spark imagination, create aesthetic, amplify marginalized voices, generate dialogue, and connect communities for a better world.

 Frontline Arts was co-founded by David Keefe, Kevin Basl, Michael Callahan, Saydi Callahan Keefe, Eli Wright, Manda Gorsegner, Donna Bassin and Nebojsa Zlatanovic.
 The idea was to take some of the successful tools learned from Combat Paper NJ (CPNJ) and to adapt them to encourage and support other socially engaged artists and projects, working to connect new communities.